Erythrina: Common names

 Particularly in horticulture, the name coral tree is used as a collective term for these plants.
 Flame tree is another vernacular name, but may refer to a number of unrelated plants as well.
 Many species of Erythrina have bright red flowers, and this may be the origin of the common name.
 However, the growth of the branches can resemble the shape of sea coral rather than the color of Corallium rubrum specifically, and this is an alternative source for the name.
 Other popular names, usually local and particular to distinct species, liken the flowers' red hues to those of a male chicken's wattles, and/or the flower shape to its leg spurs.
-Commonly seen Spanish names for any local species are bucaré, frejolillo or porotillo, and in Afrikaans some are called kafferboom (from the species name Erythrina caffra).
+Commonly seen Spanish names for any local species are bucaré, frejolillo or porotillo, and in Afrikaans some are called kafferboom (from the species name Erythrina affra previously caffra).
 Mullumurikku is a widespread name in Kerala.
 Literature on Polynesian species identifies the genus collectively as ngatae or gatae.